Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 awk -F'\t' '$3 == "gene" {print}' yeast.gff > genes.gff
 ```

+### A note on sorts and joins

+As [mentioned previously](../lecture-filesystems-terminals-unix/unexpected-sorting.md), locale settings in your OS can effect sorting (e.g. the sorting rules for simple ASCII encoding are different than for UTF-8).
+This is especially true when combining `sort` and `join`.
+For this reason, the [GNU documentation for join](https://www.gnu.org/software/coreutils/manual/html_node/Sorting-files-for-join.html) recommends "The sort and join commands should use consistent locales and options if the output of sort is fed to join".
+Below I've added the invocation `LC_ALL=C` to the beginning every line involving sorting or joining to insure this.
+Another option would be to invoke `export LC=ALL` in your bash session or, to make this the default every time you login, by adding `export LC=ALL` to your `.bashrc` file.

 ### Create an "augmented" GFF file that includes Systematic Names as a column

 We'll create an Awk script that uses the [`match(field, regex, array)`](https://www.gnu.org/software/gawk/manual/html_node/String-Functions.html#index-match_0028_0029-function) function to identify `ID` attributes in the 9th field of the GFF file, and extract the corresponding systematic names for each gene.